Toys for Bob: Growth under Crystal Dynamics

 As the studio prepared to release The Unholy War in 1998, Crystal Dynamics was acquired by Eidos Interactive.
 Unholy War was a fighting game with a strategic meta-game, similar to the combination of game modes seen in Reiche's game Archon, and the original Star Control.
 Reiche and Ford thought the gameplay could be used for an adaptation of a Japanese license such as SD Gundam, and Crystal Dynamics helped them get in touch with Bandai, who promised them an "even bigger license".
 Bandai ultimately had them produce Majokko Daisakusen: Little Witching Mischiefs, a game based on magical girl characters from Japanese anime created in the 1960s, 1970s, and 1980s.
 Bandai's choice of license came as a surprise to Toys for Bob, and the development process was fraught with translation challenges.
 As the project dragged on, the studio continued to receive bug reports in Japanese until they simply unplugged their fax machine, thus ending development.
 Majokko Daisakusen was released exclusively in Japan, and Toys for Bob never learned how well the game performed.

-Their next release was 102 Dalmatians: Puppies to the Rescue, another major license that was considered of a higher quality than other licensed games.
+Their next release was Disney's 102 Dalmatians: Puppies to the Rescue, another major license that was considered of a higher quality than other licensed games.
 Soon after the release, Crystal Dynamics decided to fire the entire Toys for Bob team.
 After operating as a partnership for more than a decade, Reiche, Ford, and Terry Falls incorporated Toys for Bob in 2002, and announced that they were seeking a new publisher after parting ways with Crystal Dynamics and Eidos Interactive.